-Bridgeview Montessori located on beautiful Cape Cod at the base of the Sagamore Bridge serves children 2.9 to 12 years old in our Children's House, Elementary I and Elementary II.
+Bridgeview Montessori School, located on beautiful Cape Cod at the base of the Sagamore Bridge, serves children 2.9 to 12 years old in our Children's House, Elementary I and Elementary II.
 Adhering to the principles set out by Maria Montessori, we celebrate the individual and differentiate instruction to serve a range of learners.
-We are a small school by design which allows us to be organic and thoughtful about each and every thing we do.
+A small school by design with an average student/teacher ratio of 8:1, we can be organic and thoughtful about each and every thing we do.

 In 2007 after having served the school as a teacher and Elementary Director since its inception, our current Head of School stepped into this leadership role with grace, willingness to learn, and a gift for bringing people together for one purpose.
 Her listening skills, patience, advocacy for the child and family, and resiliency make her an extraordinary leader for our great small school.
 Along with our Head, the small administrative faculty includes our Assistant Head and Director of Admissions, our Director of Children’s House, and our Administrative Assistant.
 With 50 years of collective Bridgeview tenure, this team helps build the scaffolding that supports us all in doing our very best work.